1309 Steinberg Hall - Dietrich Hall

 Links: CV

 Sandra (Gabriele) Schafhäutle’s research primarily focuses on the use of information in capital markets, corporate disclosure, and transparency and disclosure incentives.
-She has a special and developing interest in topics that lie at the intersection of accounting and environmental economics.
+She has a strong and growing interest in topics that lie at the intersection of accounting and environmental economics.

 Professor Schafhäutle teaches Accounting and Financial Reporting.
-She conducted her doctoral studies at University of Amsterdam, Amsterdam Business School.
+She completed her doctoral studies at the University of Amsterdam, Amsterdam Business School.
 During her Ph.D., she held a one-year non-degree visiting Ph.D. position at the University of Chicago, Booth School of Business.
+Prior to her career in academia, she received a MSc in International Business from Maastricht University and a BSc in Economics from the University of Konstanz, and she was a Financial Services Consultant at KPMG.

 Research Interests: corporate disclosure, alternative data and investor information processing, regulation, the intersection of accounting and environmental economics.